How Do Digital Advertising Auctions Impact Product Prices?: Introduction

-We begin our analysis with a second-price auction for a single advertising slot where the platform augments the bidders' information and solicits bids based on estimated match values between consumers and advertisers.
-We refer to this as \emph{data-augmented bidding}.
-Each advertiser can offer a bid for the slot and a price at which to offer the product associated with the advertising slot.
-Additionally, each advertiser must decide on the price at which to offer their product to \emph{loyal customers} off the platform.
+We begin our analysis with a second-price auction for a single advertising slot where the platform augments the bidders' information by soliciting bids based on the match values with each consumer.
+We refer to this as \emph{data-augmented bidding}: each advertiser submits a bid for the slot and a price at which to offer its product if it wins the slot.

-We derive the optimal bidding and pricing strategy of the advertisers (Theorem \ref{thm:bidding_eq}).
-On the platform, the second-price auction implements an efficient allocation, and the additional data allows the advertisers to sell successfully to consumers with lower values without the need to price them out of the market (Proposition \ref{prop:bidding_efficiency}).
-Off the platform, the advertisers raise their price to their loyal customers relative to the price they would have charged in a stand-alone market (Proposition \ref{prop:bidding_price_larger}).
-By offering their product only at a higher price, each advertiser can weaken the showrooming constraint and extract more surplus on the platform.
-The off-platform prices increase with the number of on-platform shoppers (Proposition \ref{prop:biddding_comp_statics}) and decrease with the number of bidders (Proposition \ref{prop:cs-J}).
-Finally, as bidders are homogeneous ex-ante, the platform can impose a participation fee that extracts all their surplus without affecting the subsequent prices and bids (Proposition \ref{prop:bidding_participation}).
+We derive the optimal bidding and pricing strategy of the advertisers.
+On the platform, the second-price auction implements an efficient allocation, and the additional data allows the advertisers to sell successfully to consumers with lower values without the need to price them out of the market (Theorem \ref{thm:bidding_eq}).
+Additionally, each advertiser must set the price at which to offer its product to \emph{loyal customers} off the platform.
+In equilibrium, the advertisers raise their off-platform prices, relative to the prices they would have charged in a stand-alone market (Proposition \ref{prop:bidding_price_larger}): by offering their product only at a higher price, each advertiser can weaken the showrooming constraint and extract more surplus on the platform.
+Consequently, the off-platform prices increase with the number of on-platform shoppers.